renatoathaydes/keepup/README.md

 the launcher, the JVM, all libraries, everything that is packed with `jlink` and included in the result image!

 * works with any app launcher (no custom launcher required).
-* upgrades the app and the JVM itself.
+* upgrades the app and the JVM itself (as jlink packs the JVM and the app together).
 * works with any kind of application: CLI, Server, Desktop App (incl.
 JavaFX).
 * application decides when to check for updates, and when to apply it.
 * application can perform any check required in the distributed zip file.
 * supports immediate app restart and upgrade on exit.
 * does not enforce where app is distributed from: use GitHub Releases, Amazon S3, GitLab, your own server or anything else.
 * 100% configured with code.
-* no bash or batch code involved: Keepup is pure Java.
+* no bash or batch code involved: Keepup is pure Java, hence naturally multi-platform.
+* works with any JVM language (Kotlin, Groovy, Scala...) that can be packaged with jlink.

 ## Using Keepup